DIY Loft Boarding Tips

 Next, plan the location of your loft boarding, ideally close to the loft hatch.
 If you only have 100mm of insulation, then you could screw loft boards directly into your joists.
 Continue doing this step outwards, in all the directions that you intend to board.
 Screw in one board at a time to help you remember where the joists are, it will help with screw locations.

 If you want to achieve over 100mm of insulation, you will need to raise your loft boarding using loft legs.
-This guide from Warton Woodworks explains step-by-step how to install the loft legs.
+This guide from Warton Woodworks explains step by step how to install the loft legs.
+The article also provides more DIY loft boarding tips.

 And you’re done!